alexghergh/python-tricks/README.md

 More info about type annotations can be found in [PEP 484](https://www.python.org/dev/peps/pep-0484/).

+**Note 3:** Since Python 3.6, [PEP 526](https://www.python.org/dev/peps/pep-0526/), more support for type annotations was added.
+Again, **Python will always be a dynamically-typed language**, but tools can be used to ensure static typing.

 ### 34. Counter for iterables

 This is an easy method to find the most common elements in an iterable: